 said Dr. Kalsi.

-While echoing her statement, Vunja Kimya Founder Dr. Kizzie Shako added that proper and adequate mechanisms with the policy makers when investigating cases of GBV is key in winning the fight against rampant cases of GBV, especially during the COVID-19 pandemic.
+While echoing her statement, Vunja Kimya Founder Dr. Kizzie Shako added that proper and adequate mechanisms with the policy makers when investigating cases of GBV is key in winning the fight against rampant cases of Gender Based Violence, especially during the COVID-19 pandemic.

 “Demand for safe-houses was brought to the fore during the Covid-19 period, not only for girls but also for boys.
-Generally, we desperately need safe-houses for GBV victims everywhere across the country.
+Generally, we desperately need safe-houses for Gender Based Violence victims everywhere across the country.
 This will also provide a platform for rehabilitation targeting perpetrators and offer assistance to victims pursuing justice,”

 reiterated Dr. Shako.